wso2/docs-is/en/docs/administer/configuring-keystores-in-wso2-products.md

 data in internal data stores.
 Follow the instructions given below.

 !!! warning

-    **Warning** : Using a totally new keystore for internal data encryption in an existing deployment will make already encrypted data unusable.
+    Using a totally new keystore for internal data encryption in an existing deployment will make already encrypted data unusable.
 In such cases, an appropriate data migration effort is needed.